Welcome to the Palliative Care and Oncology Advisory Group

 The benefits of joining PCOAG include:

-- Build collaborative working relationships with OTs in similar clinical settings and promote networking across services.
+• Build collaborative working relationships with occupational therapists in similar clinical settings and promote networking across services

-- Share resources and information to ensure delivery of high quality, evidence based practice for our client group.
+• Share resources and information to ensure delivery of high quality, evidence based practice for this client group

-- Opportunity to develop clinical skills and knowledge specific to palliative care and oncology.
+• Opportunity to develop clinical skills and knowledge specific to palliative care, oncology and cancer care

-- Platform for communicating with a large, widely dispersed group of OTs.
+• Platform for communicating with a large, widely dispersed group of occupational therapists